OLenardDuncan/stats-belts/README.md

 # stats-belts
-A custom HUD with special stats, which also shows the rank of players in the game lobby.
+Toribash Lua script that shows a custom HUD with special stats, which also shows the rank of players in the game lobby.
 * **Design:**
   * LesDuncan (Lenard Duncan)
 * **Programming:**
+  * Yoyo
+  * Blam
-  * RickyRicon
+  * Lapsus